Smart Polling

 Active sensor

-You can use the Guardian command-line interface (CLI) to modify the capture_device field to force Smart Polling from a specific Arc sensor.
-For example: vi node 192.168.1.1 capture_device arc[1e6a174c], where 192.168.1.1 is the node identifier (ID) and the value in brackets is the first eight characters of the Arc sensor ID.
+To add a sensor to the applicable sensors for a node, you can use the Guardian command-line interface (CLI) to modify the capture_devices field, by adding the capture device.
+For example, vi node 192.168.1.1 capture_device arc[1e6a174c], where 192.168.1.1 is the node identifier (ID) and the value in brackets is the first eight characters of the Arc sensor's ID.

 The OS of the sensor that polls the node decides which network interface to use based on the routing table.
-All Smart Polling strategies are based on the internet protocol (IP) protocol, which means that all routing decisions are delegated to the OS.
+All Smart Polling strategies are based on the internet protocol (IP), which means that all routing decisions are delegated to the OS.